m0bx/pdf-scraper/README.md

 ## Usage
 Define depth and starting URLs within the ```config.json``` file, and install the following dependencies using pip:
  - bs4 (BeautifulSoup)
+You will also be able to insert URLs with another script in the future